The College usually admits nine undergraduates each year to study History.

-History is one of the larger subjects at Mansfield and each year around 10 students are admitted.
+History is one of the larger subjects at Mansfield and each year around nine students are admitted.
 Applicants pre and post A level (or equivalent) are welcomed equally.
 At interview applicants will have an opportunity to talk about their school or college work in history and their wider interests.
 During the interviews the History tutors wish to give every applicant the opportunity to demonstrate their intellectual ability and academic potential in as relaxed environment as possible.

 Having arrived at Oxford, you will find that the course offers a wide spectrum of historical periods and themes during the three years of undergraduate study.
 During your time here, the faculty requires you to sample some medieval, some 'early modern' and some 'later modern history'.
 However, beyond this, Oxford provides opportunities both to those who wish to specialise in one period and those who are keen to range more widely.
 The History syllabus is laid down by the University, and Undergraduate Prospectus.